Print This Bible Study

 Parable of the Leaven

-The parable of the leaven is the last of the four parables that Christ gave outside the house.
+The parable of the leaven is the last of the four parables that Christ gave outside the house, down by the sea.
 This parable reveals the conclusion of matters surrounding events covered by the first three parables; and this conclusion is revealed prior to Christ going back inside the house, where He gave three additional parables (with all seven together revealing an entire sequence of events extending from the inception of the Church to the beginning of the Messianic Kingdom).

-This is the first mention of “leaven” in the New Testament, and Christ used the word in a symbolic sense, in an unexplained manner, knowing that it could be understood only one way.
-The Old Testament symbolism surrounding “leaven” and the flow of thought seen in the three parables preceding the first use of this word in the New Testament left no room to question how the word was to be understood.
+This parable contains the first mention of “leaven” in the New Testament, and Christ used the word in a symbolic sense, in an unexplained manner, knowing that it could be understood only one way.
+The Old Testament symbolism surrounding “leaven” and the flow of thought seen in the three parables preceding the first use of this word in the New Testament left no room for those hearing these parables to question how the word was to be understood.

 Leaven was a foreign substance added to dough, causing the dough to rise.
 And the Old Testament, using leaven in a symbolic sense, always used the word only one way.
 The Old Testament always used the word to symbolize that which caused corruption and deterioration.

-The Mosaic Law forbade the priests in Israel to use leaven in their rituals (Leviticus 2:11).
+The Mosaic Law forbade the priests in Israel from using leaven in their rituals (Leviticus 2:11).
 In this respect, the absence of leaven (the absence of a foreign substance) pointed to purity, as seen in the first usage of this word in Scripture (Genesis 19:3).

-Though the priests were forbidden to use leaven in their rituals, in two instances, instructions in the Mosaic economy stated that leaven was to be included in offerings (Leviticus 7:13; 23:17); and Amos, centuries later, mentions an offering that was to include leaven as well (4:5).
+Though the priests were forbidden from using leaven in their rituals, in two instances, instructions in the Mosaic economy stated that leaven was to be included in offerings (Leviticus 7:13; 23:17); and Amos, centuries later, mentioned an offering which was to include leaven as well (4:5).

 But in all three of these instances where leaven was to be included, other offerings are also mentioned; and, in two of these instances, the other offerings are specifically stated to include blood sacrifices, to atone for man’s sins.
-And, in the one offering where blood is not specifically mentioned (Amos 4:5), blood could only be inferred from the other offerings that are mentioned (Leviticus 7:1-14; 23:5, 27 [cf. Exodus 12:1ff; Leviticus 16:1ff]; Amos 4:4).
+And, in the one offering where blood is not specifically mentioned (Amos 4:5), blood could only be inferred from the other offerings where blood is mentioned (Leviticus 7:1-14; 23:5, 27 [cf. Exodus 12:1ff; Leviticus 16:1ff]; Amos 4:4).

 This can be illustrated by referring to God’s command surrounding the second of the festivals in Leviticus 23 — the festival of unleavened bread.
 Beginning with the day immediately following the death of the firstborn and the application of the blood (the first festival), the Israelites were commanded to refrain from eating anything containing leaven for “seven days,” for a complete period of time (Leviticus 23:5, 6).